nylas-samples/TinyMCE-Nylas-Email-API/README.md

 The sample applications redirect to the Nylas hosted authentication page.
 Once a user authenticates, it allows them to interact with the Nylas APIs from a web client.

-Before you get started, head over to your Quickstart Application on the Nylas Dashboard for a copy of your `client id` and `client secret`.
+Before you get started, head over to your Quickstart Application on the Nylas Dashboard to populate the `backend/.env` file.
 You'll need those later in the demo.

 ## ⚙️ Environment Setup